 Fig 5.
-Rembrandt van Rijn, Portrait of a Young Woman, 1633, oil on wood, 65.3 × 48.8 cm, Museum of Fine Arts, Houston, The Museum of Fine Arts, Houston, Museum purchase funded by label B. and Wallace S. Wilson, the Alice Pratt Brown Museum Fund, Caroline Weiss Law, Fayez Sarofim, the Blanton and Wareing families in honor of Laura Lee Blanton, the Agnes Cullen Arnold Endowment Fund, the Fondren Foundation, Houston Endowment Inc., Mr. and Mrs. George P. Mitchell, Ethel G. Carruth, Mr. and Mrs. Charles W. Tate, and Nina and Michael Zilkha, with additional funding from the Linda and Ronny Finger Goundation, Ann Trammell, and Mr. and Mrs. Temple Webber in memory of Caroline Weiss Law, 2004.3 are also found in other female portraits that he executed in the first half of the 1630s.
-The smooth brushwork is comparable, for example, to the stylistic character of at least three paintings from this period: Portrait of a Woman in Braunschweig (fig 2), which demonstrates an even greater degree of control and refinement in the paint handling; Portrait of Oopjen Coppit in Amsterdam (fig 3) and (fig 4), and Portrait of a Young Woman in Houston (fig 5).[34]
-Rembrandt modeled the faces in the latter two portraits somewhat more extensively than he did with Petronella, but he maintained a similar angle of light falling over the figures in order to achieve clarity of forms.
-[35] He also used reddish-brown tones and flesh-colored highlights to model the eye sockets, reddish-pink highlights on the lips, and soft pinks on the chins and upper cheeks.
-Underdrawing applied with a brush is faintly visible around both Petronella and Oopjen's nostrils and lips, indicating the degree of care Rembrandt took in rendering his sitters.
-[36] Areas of underpainting and underdrawing (in paint) are also present in Philips's portrait, including in the right eyebrow and around the eyes.
-[37] These commonalities in technique situate Petronella comfortably within the framework of Rembrandt's portraiture in this period.
+Rembrandt van Rijn, Portrait of a Young Woman, 1633, oil on wood, 65.3 x 48.8 cm, Museum of Fine Arts, Houston, The Museum of Fine Arts, Houston, Museum purchase funded by label B. and Wallace S. Wilson, the Alice Pratt Brown Museum Fund, Caroline Weiss Law, Fayez Sarofim, the Blanton and Wareing families in honor of Laura Lee Blanton, the Agnes Cullen Arnold Endowment Fund, the Fondren Foundation, Houston Endowment Inc., Mr. and Mrs. George P. Mitchell, Ethel G. Carruth, Mr. and Mrs. Charles W. Tate, and Nina and Michael Zilkha, with additional funding from the Linda and Ronny Finger Goundation, Ann Trammell, and Mr. and Mrs. Temple Webber in memory of Caroline Weiss Law, 2004.3 character of at least three paintings from this period: Portrait of a Woman in Braunschweig (fig 2), which demonstrates an even greater degree of control and refinement in the paint handling; Portrait of Oopjen Coppit in Amsterdam (fig 3) and (fig 4), and Portrait of a Young Woman in Houston (fig 5).^[34] Rembrandt modeled the faces in the latter two portraits somewhat more extensively than he did with Petronella, but he maintained a similar angle of light falling over the figures in order to achieve clarity of forms.^[35] He also used reddish-brown tones and flesh-colored highlights to model the eye sockets, reddish-pink highlights on the lips, and soft pinks on the chins and upper cheeks.
+Underdrawing applied with a brush is faintly visible around both Petronella and Oopjen's nostrils and lips, indicating the degree of care Rembrandt took in rendering his sitters.^[36] Areas of underpainting and underdrawing (in paint) are also present in Philips's portrait, including in the right eyebrow and around the eyes.^[37] These commonalities in technique situate Petronella comfortably within the framework of Rembrandt's portraiture in this period.